Memorable Manitobans: Sigurgeir Bardal (1891-1980)

 From his return from Europe, he was attached to the Winnipeg General Hospital for a year and a half before moving to Shoal Lake in 1920 where he lived for the rest of his life.
 He was a member of the British Medical Association, Canadian Medical Association, and Manitoba Medical Association, served as President of the North Western Medical Associations, President of the College of Physicians and Surgeons (1941), and was the Medical Health Officer for Shoal Lake and Chief Medical Officer for the Canadian Pacific Railway (Midwestern Division).
 In recognition of his contributions to health care, he was awarded a Manitoba Centennial Medal by the Manitoba Historical Society in 1970.

 In August 1930, he married Isobel Goldie Leiterman (1896-1985) of Kakabeka Falls, Ontario.
 They had no children.
-He was a member of the Masonic Fraternity for over 50 years, the Shriners, and the Royal Canadian Legion.
+He was a member of the Masonic fraternity for over 50 years, Shriners, and Royal Canadian Legion.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Icelandic pioneer dies,” Winnipeg Tribune, 11 October 1943, page 15.

 Obituary [I. G. Bardal], Winnipeg Free Press, 11 February 1985.